gurkirt20-2-2004/Moveinsyn_vendor_cab_assignement/Fleet-main/README.md

 Dashboard summaries
 These pages use mock data but represent how a real dashboard would function.

-## Technologies Used

-Next.js – To structure the application and make it fast

-React – For building UI components

-Tailwind CSS – For simple and clean styles

-ShadCN UI – For ready-made UI components

-React Flow – For showing the vendor hierarchy

-Mock data – Used for testing and demo view

 ## Project Structure (Simple Overview)